abyanraif/100hires-linkedin-organic-research/README.md

 - `research/other/`
   Additional materials that may be useful for later synthesis.

+- `playbook/linkedin-organic-playbook.md`
+  A practical SOP/playbook that translates the research into an actionable LinkedIn organic content strategy, including expert comparisons, rejected ideas, original recommendations, and implementation guidance.

 ## Collection approach

 The experts in this repository were selected because they actively publish on topics that overlap with B2B SaaS growth, LinkedIn strategy, content systems, GTM thinking, social selling, and organic distribution.

 The collection process prioritized:

 - recent public LinkedIn posts
 - content with clear relevance to B2B SaaS marketing or GTM
 - material that could support a practical playbook later, not just general motivation or personal branding advice